jasonmccreary/blog-posts/2014-11-29-install-apache-php-mysql-mac-os-x-yosemite.md

 ## Additional Configuration (optional)
 The default configuration for Apache 2.4 on OS X Yosemite seemed pretty lean.
 For example, common modules like `mod_rewrite` were disabled.
 You may consider enabling this now to avoid forgetting they are disabled in the future.

-I edited my Apache Configration:
+I edited my Apache Configuration:

     vi /etc/apache2/httpd.conf